plmwong/curriculum-vitae/README.md

 # Phillip Wong

-> Software developer, for over 7 years professionally, after several years of academia.
+> Software developer, for over 8 years professionally, after spending several years in academia.
 I enjoy creating software that helps solve interesting problems.
-I am a firm believer that coding is a craft, and that well-designed and maintained code is extremely important in a healthy development ecosystem.
+I am a firm believer that coding is a craft, and that well-designed and maintained code is extremely important in a healthy software environment.

-> I currently reside and work in Vancouver, British Columbia.
+> I currently reside and work in Vancouver, British Columbia, Canada.

 ## Experience

+### PayByPhone Technologies Inc. — Data Engineer
+_August 2016 — present &nbsp; | &nbsp; Vancouver, Canada_

+Part of the brand new Data Service team, which is developing the new 'Data & Insights' analytics platform to help the company and clients leverage the information that we collect.

 ### PayByPhone Technologies Inc. — Senior Software Engineer
-_July 2013 — present &nbsp; | &nbsp; Vancouver, Canada_
+_July 2013 — August 2016 &nbsp; | &nbsp; Vancouver, Canada_

 Working within a small, agile team, primarily responsible for the development and continuous delivery for the Enforcement and Rates/Restrictions domains.

 #### Key Projects

+##### Data & Insights
+_« .NET 4.6 C#, NodeJS, AngularJS, Keboola, Snowflake DB, Golang »_

+* Developing the new stack of services and applications for the new 'Data & Inisghts' platform.
+Including developing all microservices for data extraction, integration, transformation and publishing to data visualisation and reporting platforms.
+* Developing the services and web UI for the new Operational Reporting platform.
+* Created custom terraform provider (https://github.com/plmwong/terraform-provider-keboola) which allows us to manage our configuration for the Keboola Connection platform in an reliable and automated fashion, as well as keep it in source control.

 ##### Monitoring and Metrics
 _« .NET 4.6 C#, StatsD, Consul, Librato, PostSharp, NodeJS »_